youzan/vant/src/dialog/README.md

 ### Global Method

-After registering the Dialog component through `app.use`, the `$dialog` method will be automatically mounted on all subcomponents of the app.
+After registering the Dialog component through `app.use`, the `$dialog` method will be automatically mounted on all subComponents of the app.

 ```js
 export default {